HangfireIO/Hangfire.Build/README.md

 * *nuspec* – nuspec filename without path and extension.
 * *version* – the version of a resulting package.

-This function executes `nuget pack nuspecs\{nuspec}.nuspec -Symbols` command and places the result into the build folder.
-Before running `NuGet.exe` executable, it replaces all `0.0.0` substrings in a given nuspec files and replaces them with the given version.
+This function executes `nuget pack nuspecs\{nuspec}.nuspec` command and places the result into the build folder.
+Before running `NuGet.exe` executable, it replaces all `%version%` substrings in a given nuspec files and replaces them with the given version.
+Starting from 0.3, it also replaces `%commit%` occurrences with the current commit hash to make source link work.

 Example: